getpawprint/slate/source/includes/_form_library.md

 ]
 ```

-Gets list of vet's appointment types found in `vet_schedule.type`, ordered by most to least frequently used.
+Gets list of vet's appointment types found in `vet_appointment_type`, in alphabetical order.
 If the vet does not have datasync enabled, then this will return HTTP 204/No Content.

 ### HTTP Request